khadkarewant/quizmania/docs/hardening.md

 # Quizmania Security Hardening Notes

-This document records the security hardening applied to **Quizmania** (Core PHP + MySQL) to reach a **moderate, internship-ready security baseline** while preserving the existing architecture.
+This document records the security hardening applied to Quizmania, a live user-facing Core PHP + MySQL application, to reach a moderate, portfolio-ready security baseline while preserving the existing architecture.

 ---